 Even if you eventually paid your bill, a late payment over 30 days can land on your credit report and damage your credit score, so you should check your credit report to see if it’s there.
 While there may not be much you can do about legitimate late payments, inaccurate negative information can be disputed and removed from your credit report.

 You can check your credit report for free once a year at AnnualCreditReport.com.
 You can also track your credit more regularly.
-Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.